C3 AI Documentation Home

 Reopen extension tab

-If you close the tab to VSCE, you can open it again with the VS Code Command Palette.
+If you close the VSCE tab, you can open it again with the VS Code Command Palette.

-1. In VS Code, press CMD + Shift + P on Mac, or Ctrl + Shift + P on Windows to open the Command Palette.
+1. In VS Code, open the Command Palette (CMD + Shift + P on Mac OS, or Ctrl + Shift + P on Windows).

 2. Type in C3: Open Login Page and press Enter.